-Agencies that participated in the Hate Crime Statistics Program in 2018 represented nearly 307 million inhabitants, or 93.8 percent of the nation's population, and their jurisdictions covered all 50 states, the District of Columbia, and the FBI field offices.
+Agencies that participated in the Hate Crime Statistics Program in 2019 represented more than 305 million inhabitants, or 93.0 percent of the nation's population, and their jurisdictions covered all 50 states; the District of Columbia; the FBI field offices; the Pentagon Force Protection Agency; the United States Air Force, Office of Special Investigations; the United States Army; the United States Marine Corps Law Enforcement; and the United States Navy Law Enforcement.
 (See Table 12.)
-The following table presents the number of agencies that participated in hate crime reporting in 2018 by population group and the population covered collectively by those agencies within each group.
+The following table presents the number of agencies that participated in hate crime reporting in 2019 by population group and the population covered collectively by those agencies within each group.

-Number of Participating Agencies and Population Covered by Population Group, 2018
+Number of Participating Agencies and Population Covered by Population Group, 2019